Judge reduces daycare operator’s murder conviction

 Pallavi Macharla was convicted in May.

-Prosecutors said the 44-year-old Macharla shook 6-month old Ridhima Dhekane in March 2014 so violently her brain bled.
+Prosecutors said the 44-year-old Macharla shook 6-month-old Ridhima Dhekane in March 2014 so violently her brain bled.
 Macharla was a physician in her native India who ran a daycare out of her Burlington home.

-Fishman denied a defense motion to acquit Macharla, but agreed there was no evidence that she intended to hurt the child.
+Fishman denied a defense motion to acquit Macharla but agreed there was no evidence that she intended to hurt the child.

 Macharla will be resentenced next month.